Chinese Academy of Agricultural Sciences

 It was established in 1957 in Beijing and oversees 45 institutes.
 Thirty-six are direct affiliates, nine institutes are co-hosted together with local governments or universities.
 It has more than 5,000 professional employees.

 The Academy building contains offices of several Chinese policy institutions such as the China Association for the Promotion of International Agricultural Cooperation (CAPIAC, 中国农业国际合作促进会) established in 1998.
 One of CAPIAC's branches is the International Cooperation Committee for Animal Welfare (ICCAW), established in 2011.
 In 2017, ICCAW hosted a farm animal welfare conference together with UN Food and Agriculture Organization, RSPCA, Compassion in World Farming, the U.S. Meat Export Federation and the U.S. National Pork Board.

+In 2023, CAAS and Tencent announced a partnership to establish a Digital Seed Bank at the Tencent Science and Technology Museum.
+The Digital Seed Bank includes digital displays of germplasm resources preserved at the National Crop Genebank of China, along with seed-storage and breeding technologies.